We attend a Polish wedding in the village of Istebna in the stunning Silesian Beskids mountain range in southern Poland.

 Things were quiet around the lodge the next morning.
 When we finally emerged in slow motion from our cabins, we decided a walk in the brisk mountain air would do us all some good.
 Fortified on leftovers from the previous night’s feast, we followed a path over the mountain to the next village.

 Istebna and the neighbouring villages were in the midst of the harvest festival, and there was a party spirit in the mountains.
-We descended the mountain into a party of Poles, drinking beer and watching performances of folk music and dancing.
+We descended the slope into a party of Poles, drinking beer and watching performances of folk music and dancing.

 After enjoying the festival for a few hours, we made our way back to the lodge by traditional horse cart.
 The mountain air had cleared our heads and made more room in our bellies for yet more delicious food.